History of Capital Punishment Database

 Use the main search bar, located at the top of the page, to perform a topical search of all content in the online resource.
 All documents are image-based and fully searchable.

 Results can be refined using the facets on the left side of the page.
-Search terms will be highlighted in yellow throughout the results.
+Search terms will be bold-faced throughout the results.
 Instantly download a section using the red PDF icon, email a PDF of a document to anyone, anywhere using the email icon, or bookmark an item to your MyHein personal research account:

 To search Wanger’s bibliography specifically, select The Eugene G. Wanger & Marilyn M. Wanger Death Penalty Collection from the browse options on the collection homepage.
 Use available search fields to search by text, author, and more.